fcharron/nhl/README.md

 ```

-# What does it read?
+## What does it read?

 So far it reads only the Player Stats tables at the following URL:

 http://www.nhl.com/ice/playerstats.htm?season=20122013&gameType=2&team=&position=S&country=&status=&viewName=summary

 It reads the "Summary" and "Bios" reports.

+It reads "All Skaters", not goalies stats.